tahoe-lafs/magic-folder/NOTES.rst

       we can't detect where someone else has written to the DMD as we are about to write to it.

+    -> no, you can't have two clients writing to the same DMD.
+That's why two instances can't ever have the same writecap.

 Service Components
 ==================